sswatson/AsyPlots.jl/README.md

 a mature language for technical drawing in two and three dimensions.
 This package provides access to

-- 2D vector graphics and high-quality, ray-traced 3D graphics
-- LaTeX-rendered labels in 2D and 3D
+- Vector graphics with LaTeX-rendered labels in 2D and 3D
 - An OpenGL renderer for interacting with 3D figures
 - Easily customizable colors and arrows
 - Convenience functions for line graphs and surface plots, with less of a time-to-first-plot penalty than some other packages